Amjad Attwan: Style of play and Fans

-Attwan is a hard-working player.
-He excels at breaking down opposition plays due to his positional sense, defensive attributes, tactical intelligence and ability to read the game. with high technique.
-Attwan is a fan-favourite amongst the Iraqi people and fans of Al-Shamal.
-His unique hairstyle and finesse on the ball makes him a remarkable player to watch.
+Attwan is a career dedicated player.
+He is known for breaking down opposition plays due to his positional sense, defensive attributes, tactical awareness and ability to read the game with high technique.
+Attwan is renown among the Iraqi people and fans of Al-Shamal.

 Zakho SC

 Amjad Attwan joined Zakho SC during the winter transfer period of 2024 and quickly established himself as the team's captain.
-He is widely regarded as one of the most important players in the squad.
-A commanding presence in midfield, he combines leadership, experience, and goal-scoring ability—netting 20 goals over the past two seasons.
-Among the fans, he is a true favorite and beloved figure.
+He is regarded as one of the most important players in the squad.
+A midfielder with a goal-scoring ability—netting 20 goals over the past two seasons.